-The menswear experts at Brooks Brothers say you should fold your jacket and dress pants into each other by turning the jacket inside out, folding it down, and folding the pants around it.
+When you pack a suit, the menswear experts at Brooks Brothers say you should fold your jacket and dress pants into each other by turning the jacket inside out, folding it down, and folding the pants around it.

 First, turn the suit jacket inside-out without pulling the sleeves through, so it looks like this:

 Leave the collar and arms flat inside the jacket.
 Then fold it in half horizontally and lay it on top of your dress pants, which should be laid out flat along their front and back pleats, like this:

 Save ironing time by placing a sweater or T-shirt inside the horizontal fold of the jacket to prevent hard crease lines.
 Finally, fold the pants into thirds by pulling the bottoms and then the waist over the jacket to form a bundle:

 If you have a plastic dry-cleaning cover laying around, you can use that to wrap your pants before the final fold.
 Or, you can place it around the final bundle to prevent other damage.

 Place lighter items like dress shirts and ties on top of the suit.
 Shirts can be buttoned and folded as they would have been when you purchased them from the store, or in half vertically (with the sleeves tucked inside) and then rolled from the bottom up.
 Ties and belts should be rolled up to prevent creasing.